AtMyTable

 Often times I don't have enough of these papers.
 One cheap way around this is to buy postal wrapping paper.
 It's made from recycled material and is itself recyclable.
 It can also be reused or saved as a fire starter (we make a lot of fires at the cottage).

-Lastly, a creative idea, that I just started using, is to wrap the gift in a scarf or reusable napkin or towel.
-You could include this as part of the gift and it makes a unique wrapping idea.
+Lastly, a creative idea that I just started using is to wrap the gift in a scarf, reusable napkin, or towel.
+You could include this as part of the gift, and it gives you a unique wrapping idea.
 I add some pine or dried fruit to add a nice touch!
-For the recipe to the dried fruit check out (this post)
+For the recipe for the dried fruit.

 present wrapped in a scarf and decorated with dried fruit